UBC-LFS/dietetics-group-assignments/README.md

 - PREASSIGNED_STUDENTS = {'StudentIdentifier1': 'ProjectA', 'StudentIdentifier2': 'ProjectB'}
     - StudentIdentifier1 depends on how we set student values in read_data_and_clean function
 - The only case where there are unassigned_students is #students > #project capacities
+- write_csv_for_canvas_group: Creates csv file meant for upload to Canvas for automatic group creation
+- write_csv_for_allocations: Creates csv file meant for professors to examine